La Continentale Cinema

 The Majestic Picturedrome had a 30 feet deep vestibule off the street and then patrons went into a 45 feet long corridor before entering the auditorium.
 Seating was provided on one level and the proscenium opening was 40 feet wide.
 There was a large decorated dome in the centre of the ceiling and the side walls were panelled in light oak wood.

 From 1915 the Majestic Picturedrome and its neighbour the Carlton Picture Theatre came under the same management of the east End based George Smart circuit and were linked together for the rest of their life.
 The Majestic Picturedrome closed at the outbreak of World War II in September 1939 but re-opened a month later, only to close again due to war-time conditions in January 1940, re-opening again on 25th October 1942 by Marks Circuit Cinemas of Manchester.

 In 1948 Kenneth Rive, who operated the Gala Film Distributers purchased both cinemas and after a short closure for re-decoration re-opened the Majestic Picturedrome on 24th April 1948 with a new name; La Continentale Cinema.
 The former Carlton Picture Theatre also re-opened on the same day as the Berkeley Cinema.

 The La Continentale Cinema closed on 31st August 1976 with "Peter Sellors in "Return of the Pink Panther" and "General Ida Amin Dada".
 The Berkeley closed the same day and both buildings together with a whole block along Tottenham Court Road were demolished in 1977 to enable a new office and retail developement to be built.

-As part of the new developement, a new three screen cinema opened on the site of the La Continentale and the Berkeley Cinemas.
+As part of the new developement, a new three screen cinema opened on the site of the La Continentale Cinema.
 It opened as the Classic Cinema on 30th July 1981, later becoming the ABC and today is operating as the Odeon Tottenham Court Road.